Content Management Specialist

 resume):

-experience.
-Experience with cataloging practices and standards.
+work experience.
+Familiarity with cataloging/metadata practices and standards.

 Preferred Qualifications: